-Predicting which player will score in a particular football match is never that easy (as those who play Fantasy Football will confirm!).
-But given that the odds – as detailed above – for nailing a first or last goalscorer bet can be handsome indeed, and even those for picking a player to score at some point in a match can be well worth grabbing, it is no surprise that punters have a soft spot for goalscorer betting.
+Predicting which player will score in a particular football match is never that easy as those who play Fantasy Football will confirm, but given that the odds for nailing a first or last goalscorer bet can be handsome indeed, and even those for picking a player to score at any time can be well worth grabbing, it is no surprise that punters have a soft spot for goalscorer betting.

-Of course, as with all bets, there are a number of factors that should affect your choice of whether to back a player to score, and here we detail the main ones:
+Of course, as with all bets, there are a number of factors that should be considered before you pick a player to score, and here we detail the main ones:

-- Form – The goalscoring form of the player you are considering for a goalscorer bet is the key factor in assessing whether or not the odds for him to score first/last/anytime in the match represent good value.
-Clearly a striker who has scored six goals in his last four matches is more likely to score in the next match than a defender who hasn’t netted since 2010… but then the odds will also reflect this.
+- Form – The goalscoring form of the player you are considering for a goalscorer bet is the key factor in assessing whether or not the odds for him to score first/last/anytime represent good value.
+Clearly a striker who has scored six goals in his last four matches is more likely to score in the next match than a defender who hasn’t netted since 2017, but then the odds will also reflect this.

 - Past record against that team – Some players just have a knack of scoring against particular teams, such as Robin van Persie against Stoke, scoring 11 goals in his first 10 appearances against them, or Didier Drogba who scored 14 goals in his first 13 games against Arsenal.
-On the other hand, some players just can’t get on the scoresheet against some teams.
-Confidence or lack of can be important factors, especially for a striker.
+On the other hand, some players just can’t get on the scoresheet against certain teams, and they will be well aware of their records.
+Confidence or the lack thereof can be important factors, especially for a striker.

 - Tactics of opponents – If you know a team is likely to defend deep and sit back in a particular game, it might not be a good idea to back a striker to score if his goals usually come from running in behind the backline.
 Conversely, he’d be the one to go for if you know a side holds a particularly high line that will leave gaps for him to exploit.

-- Penalty takers – Always know which players are likely to be called upon to take a side’s penalties, especially who is next in line if the main penalty taker is not playing (as bookies sometimes miss this and thus you can get better odds on that player scoring than you should, especially if he doesn’t score many from open play).
+- Penalty takers – Always know which players are likely to be called upon to take a side’s penalties, especially who is next in line if the main penalty taker is not playing.
+Bookies sometimes miss this and thus you can get better odds on that player scoring than you should, especially if he doesn’t score many from open play.

-Betting on any football market is, of course, subject to a number of random factors too, but – as with all betting – if you put in some time to do some research about what you are planning to bet on, you should soon find patterns, anomalies, under-priced bets and, hopefully, over-priced bets (the latter representing good value).
+Betting on any football market is, of course, subject to a number of random factors too, but as with all betting, if you put in some time and do some research you should soon find patterns, anomalies, under-priced bets and, hopefully, over-priced bets (the latter representing good value).
 And while it is tough to make long term profits from goalscorer betting, it is not impossible as long as you choose your bets wisely and don’t go chasing massive profits in favour of more modest returns from better value bets.

 First Goalscorer Rules

-The rules for the first goalscorer are generally quite straightforward and in most cases it will be obvious exactly what has happened and if you have won your bet or not.
-However, there are a few little rules and unusual outcomes that can make things less clear so we here we take a look at the major betting rules to be aware of for first (and last/anytime) goalscorer bets.
-This may vary from bookie to bookie so if in doubt check the rules of the relevant betting site, although most of these terms are fairly standardised.
+The rules for the first goalscorer are generally quite straightforward, and in most cases it will be obvious exactly what has happened and if you have won your bet or not.
+However, there are a few little rules and unusual outcomes that can make things less clear so we will cover the major betting rules to be aware of for goalscorer bets.
+These may vary slightly from bookie to bookie so if in doubt check the rules of the relevant betting site, although most of these terms are fairly standardised.

-- Own Goals – As said, own goals do not count and so they are simply discarded, with bets being settled as if the own goal didn’t happen at all.
+- Own Goals – As explained, own goals do not count and so they are simply disregarded for the purposes of this bet.

-- Substitutions – If your player starts on the bench and comes on after the first goal has been scored, bets on him to be first scorer will usually be void, with your stake returned.
+- Substitutions – If your player starts on the bench and comes on after the first goal has been scored, bets on him to be first scorer will usually be void and your stake returned.
 Bets on last and anytime goalscorer will still stand.
-If your player is taken off, having started the game, all bets will stand as normal.
+If your player is taken off having started the game, all bets will stand as normal.